ekwok2021/COSC480E-Final-Project/README.md

 ### Code
 #### Data Structures
-- Item: Items are an object that has values for price, amount, calories, protein, fat, and carbs.
+- Item: Items are an object that has values for name, category, price, amount, calories, protein, fat, and carbs.
 - Order: Orders are a class that holds Items in an ArrayList.
 - HashMap: Orders are held in a hashmap with a LocalDate as a key and an Order as a value.
 This is helpful for being able to view previous meals, and plan future ones.
 - ObservableLists: The current order is stored in several observable lists in order to be displayed in multiple table views.